mzrimsek/dotnet-core-postgresql-react-redux-boilerplate/README.md

-# dotnet-core-postgresql-boilerplate
+# dotnet-core-postgresql-react-redux-boilerplate

-The aim of this project is to make setting up a new .NET Core MVC project as painless as possible.
+The aim of this project is to make setting up a new .NET Core MVC project using React as the view layer as painless as possible.

 ## Technologies included:
 * .NET Core
 * Entity Framework Core
 * PostgreSQL
 * NUnit Test Framework
+* React
+* React-Router
+* Redux
+* SASS

 ## Documentation
 Here you'll find posts I've made that walk through how this project has arrived at its current state.